Dead kids, dead animals, and other such jollity

 So, for instance, sex plus children equals sex with children, which we've arbitrarily decided is the worst crime that can ever happen.
 (No, I am not suddenly joining NAMBLA, I'm just saying that I think killing a hundred children might very well be worse than groping one of them.)
 Therefore when sexy photos of a teacher come to light, whether taken professionally or by a boyfriend/girlfriend or at a party or whatever, that teacher must be fired.
 Teachers must apparently teach kids morals (I don't remember any of them doing that for me, but perhaps it's different in the States), but sexy pictures are immoral, therefore teachers with sexy pictures are ipso facto unable to do their job and must be fired.

 Countries that managed to dodge that Puritan bullet cast from solid Original Sin (Bodies are dirty!
 Women are evil!
 God spends a lot of time thinking about penises!) find this particularly hilarious today.
 Today, kids with the slightest particle of computer/smartphone knowledge can see all the boobies and peeners they like.
-So it is I think preposterous on its face to argue that teachers' Adult Activities outside school time have anything further impact on their effectiveness or otherwise as a teacher.
+So it is I think preposterous on its face to argue that teachers' Adult Activities outside school time have any further impact on their effectiveness or otherwise as a teacher.

 Back when department-store underwear catalogues were among the more treasured possessions of many schoolboys, and kids looked up anatomical terms in the encyclopedia in hopes of finding something exciting, you could make the argument that a teacher appearing in Playboy or a "naturist" magazine or whatever would have a shattering effect on their classroom authority.
 It'd still be because of unfounded associations between being a functioning mammal and pedagoguery, but there would at least be a massive effect.